bojunz/Scrapy_GUI/README.md

 This project integrates web scraping, data cleaning, analysis, visualization, and UI/UX design into a cohesive software solution.
 The process begins with the ethical collection of Amazon product prices and rankings through authorized channels.
 The data is then meticulously cleaned and analyzed.
 Following this, the results are visualized and encapsulated in a user-friendly software application.
 Users benefit from a one-click crawling feature and intuitive visualization tools, designed to facilitate data analysis and decision-making for non-technical users.

 ## Key process
-Keywords: web crawling, HTML parsing, threading management, UI/UX design, data analysis
+Keywords: Web crawling, HTML parsing, Threading management, UI/UX design, Data analysis
 | Iteration | Description                                                                                 |
 |-----------|---------------------------------------------------------------------------------------------|
 | 1         | The target product page was parsed, the crawl location was identified, and request headers were configured to simulate real user interactions.  |